 The Parent and its subsidiaries present their current and non-current assets, as well as their current and non-current liabilities, as separate categories in their statement of financial position.
-For this purpose, those amounts that will be realized or will become available in a term not to exceed one year are classified as current assets, and those amounts that will be enforceable or payable also in a term not to exceed one year are classified as current liabilities.
-All other assets and liabilities are classified as non-current
+For this purpose, those amounts that will be realized or will become available in a term not to exceed one year are classified as current liabilities.
+All other assets and liabilities are classified as non-current.